Ted Bundy: Pathology

-On the afternoon before he was executed, Bundy granted a videotaped interview to James Dobson, a psychologist and founder of the Christian evangelical organization Focus on the Family.
+On the afternoon before he was executed, Bundy granted a videotaped interview to James Dobson, a psychologist and founder of the conservative evangelical Christian organization Focus on the Family.
 He used the opportunity to make new claims about violence in the media and the pornographic "roots" of his crimes.
-"It happened in stages, gradually", he said.
+"It happened in stages, gradually," he said.
 "My experience with ... pornography that deals on a violent level with sexuality, is once you become addicted to it ...
 I would keep looking for more potent, more explicit, more graphic kinds of material.
 Until you reach a point where the pornography only goes so far ... where you begin to wonder if maybe actually doing it would give that which is beyond just reading it or looking at it."
-Violence in the media, he said, "particularly sexualized violence", sent boys "down the road to being Ted Bundys".
+Violence in the media, he said, "particularly sexualized violence," sent boys "down the road to being Ted Bundys."
 The FBI, he suggested, should stake out adult movie houses and follow patrons as they leave.
-"You are going to kill me", he said, "and that will protect society from me.
+"You are going to kill me," he said, "and that will protect society from me.
 But out there are many, many more people who are addicted to pornography, and you are doing nothing about that."